UIUCLibrary/jtg-cli-pres-2022-08-19/README.md

 # Jon's Favorite Command-Line Tips and Tricks

-This is a hastly put together presetnation for a Mind Meld presentation to Library IT.
+This is an informal presentation for a Mind Meld session in Library IT.
 Goal is a 20 minute presentation (at most) talking about some of my favorite tips and tricks.

-Given the nature of the presetntation, I decided to experment with the mdp, markdown prestation, tool.
+Given the nature of the presentation, I decided to experiment with the mdp, markdown presentation, tool.

+So, to run the presentation in this directory, do

+`mdp pres.md`

+Controls:

+h, j, k, l, Arrow keys, Space, Enter, Backspace, Page Up, Page Down - next/previous slide Home, g - go to first slide
+End, G - go to last slide
+1-9 - go to slide n
+r - reload input file
+q - exit

+Slide title unicode characters are REVERSE CHECKER BOARD (0x1F67F)  and CHECKER BOARD (0x1F67E)